cddj/cs3050/README.md

 # cs3050
 CMP_SCI_3050 Final Project - Navigate two robots to points in a maze, avoiding collisions

-## Running and Understanding Output
+## Running and Interpreting Output

 The program takes a single text file as a commmand line argument, which contains the world.
+The program will output the map of the world to the console after every step a robot takes.
+The path of the first robot will be denoted by A's and the path of the second robot will be denoted by B's.

 ### Error Messages

+Any error encountered by the program will be outputted to the console with an accompanying error message.
+The program utilizes errno.h from the C standard library for some of these encountered errors.
+Others are handled by libhowderek.

 ## Before you begin

 First, you need to make sure you have the necesarry working C development environment